 - 1. Fully set up glider on a reasonably level surface and set the VG to full tight. - 2.
-Place two equal supports, about 30" tall, under the rear end of each leading edge tube, so as to lift the keel off the ground and take up any slack in the bottom side wires.
-Make sure that the support touches only the leading edge tube, and does not in any way contact or influence the tip wand or the sail bottom surface behind the leading edge. - 3.
-Tie a lightweight thread tightly across wing from the inner of the two supported battens on each sprog to the corresponding batten on the other wing.
-(These are the #3 and #5 battens, counting the shortest cambered tip batten as the #2 batten). - 4.
-Press firmly on the top of the sail at the center of the transverse batten at the end of each sprog and then release.
+Place the rear end of the keel on the floor.
+The wing tips should be just slightly off the floor.
+If they are not, place something under the rear keel so that the wing tips are not contacting the floor. - 3.
+Tie a lightweight thread tightly across wing from the rear tip left #4 batten to the right #4 batten, and from the left #5 batten (Sport 2 135 and 155) or #6 batten (Sport 2 175) to the corresponding right #5 or #6 batten, or from the #4, #5, and #6 battens on the left to the corresponding battens on the right (Sport 3 135, 155 and 170).
+These are the third and fourth, and fifth cambered battens, counting in from the tip counting the shortest cambered tip batten as the #2 batten. - 4.
+Press firmly on the top of the sail at the center of the transverse batten at the end of the sprog and then release.
 Measure the height of each thread relative to the top of the keel tube.
 The results should be as follows: